 The sister cities of Midland & Penetanguishene form the gateway to the glorious Southern Georgian Bay region, an adventure paradise with clear waters and lush forests connected by an abundance of nature trails.

 It is also as rich in human history as it is in natural beauty.
 People have been attracted to Midland & Penetanguishene for thousands of years.
-From the Indigenous Huron-Wendat people to today's vibrant French community, visitors will marvel at how Midland & Penetanguishene bring the past to life in the modern age.
-Come and discover more than one city can handle.
+From the Indigenous Huron-Wendat people to today's vibrant French community, visitors will marvel at how Midland and Penetanguishene bring the past to life in the modern age.

 To learn more about all there is to see and do in Midland-Penetanguishene, scroll down or visit the region's tourism website.